Hugh Scully: Early life

 Born in Bradford-on-Avon, Wiltshire, Scully spent much of his childhood in Malta and Egypt, where his father was stationed with the Royal Air Force.
-He was educated at Prior Park College, a boarding school in Bath, Somerset, at the age of thirteen and after leaving, worked for a period with the piano company Steinway & Sons.
+From the age of thirteen, he was educated at Prior Park College, a boarding school in Bath, Somerset and, after leaving, worked for a period with the piano company Steinway & Sons.
 For a short time he worked as a record producer at Saga Records in London.

 Career

 Scully auditioned successfully as a temporary newsreader on BBC radio, and made his debut regular radio broadcast reporting from Southampton in 1963.

 Always a freelance journalist rather than an employee, Scully worked on BBC News magazines and was a presenter on the BBC South West news programme Spotlight from 1965, before joining the networked news programme Nationwide.
 After a producer discovered that he collected antiques, he became chairman of the radio show Talking about Antiques in 1967 and Collector's World in 1970.

 Scully was chosen in 1981 to present Antiques Roadshow, along with Arthur Negus.
 Negus retired in 1983, and Scully was the sole host on that show for 17 years.
 He resigned as presenter in 2000, to join Internet auction company QXL.com and help launch its on-line antiques business, and was replaced by Michael Aspel.
-From 1988, Scully ran a television production company, Fine Art Productions; he also hosted the episode on Stately Homes part of the Britain's Finest. series in 2003 for Channel 5.
+From 1988, Scully ran a television production company, Fine Art Productions; he also hosted the episode on Stately Homes, part of the Britain's Finest series in 2003 for Channel 5.
 He was married to his wife Barbara for 43 years before she died on 9 March 2009.